Returning to work in the office: How does it impact your health and fitness?

 One of the most positive things about returning to work is being able to spend time with your colleagues.
 Sometimes, they might be people you see every day, sometimes they might not.
 Either way, it’s always nice to have someone at work who can understand what you’re going through and what a challenge juggling a demanding workload and a fitness goal can be.
 It can also be helpful for your fitness goal if there are other people in the office who are trying to keep fit too.
 They may have new training tips or food ideas for when you’re struggling with healthy eating.

-The cons of returning to the office: the commute
+The cons of returning to work in the office

 There are some cons to consider when returning to the office.
 Firstly, the commute itself could have a more detrimental effect on your health and fitness, as you give up time each day that could be used for exercise or work out sessions.
 Mixing on tight-packed public transport is going to make it more likely that you may pick up coughs and colds again, and of course we aren’t totally through Covid yet either.
 Alternatively, if you’re travelling by car, your commute is likely to involve sitting in traffic for greater lengths of time – something that is far from good for your health.

 The most obvious negative effect of returning to the office is that you are more likely to have less time to go to the gym.
 The morning commute, from home to work, will take up a significant chunk of your day.
 There’s also a possibility you’ll also be working longer hours at the office which may mean less time for exercise once again.